zhangyuc/splash/example.md

   data/covtype.txt > output.txt
 {% endhighlight %}

 Here, **YOUR_SPARK_HOME** should be replaced by the directory that Spark is installed; **ExampleName** should be replaced by `DocumentStatistics`, `SplashOptimization` or `LogisticRegression`, depending on the example you want to run.
 The file `splash-0.1.0.jar` is the Splash library and `splashexample.jar` is the compiled code to be executed.
 The argument `data/covtype.txt` stands for the location of the data file.
-The result is output to `output.txt`.
+The result is written to `output.txt`.

+Hee is a list of examples:

+* TOC
+{:toc}

 # Document Statistics